 Dr Simon Jackson, Senior Research Fellow,

 Department of Microbiology and Immunology, Te Tari Moromoroiti me te Ārai Mate,

 University of Otago, Te Whare Wānanga o Otāgo

 Cost: $5 per person.

-The overall aim of my research group is to understand the interactions between bacterial viruses (phages) and their hosts.
-Currently, we are funded to study bacterial phage defence systems, such as CRISPR-Cas adaptive immune systems.
-With the rise of antimicrobial resistance (AMR) in bacterial pathogens, we urgently need to find new ways to treat bacterial infections.
-Exploiting phages as natural antimicrobials to kill bacterial pathogens, termed phage therapy, is a promising approach to address the AMR crisis.
-However, the success of phage therapy is dependent on understanding the complex interaction between phages and bacteria.
-To address these challenges, we use a combination of bioinformatic, comparative genomics and molecular biology approaches.
-In 2017, I was awarded the IlluminaTM Emerging Researcher Award, as the top New Zealand Molecular Biologist within 5 years of PhD completion.
+My research aims to understand the molecular and genetic interactions between bacterial viruses (bacteriophages) and their hosts.
+With the rise of antimicrobial resistance in bacterial pathogens, we urgently need to find new ways to treat infections.
+Exploiting phages as precision antimicrobials to kill bacterial pathogens, termed phage therapy, is a promising therapeutic approach.
+However, the success of future widespread phage therapy depends on understanding the complex interaction between phages and bacteria.
+To address these challenges, my team apply a multidisciplinary approach spanning bioinformatics, bacterial genetics and molecular biology.